nelsonjchen/op-replay-clipper/README.md

 ### Steps

 There are options but these are the basic steps.
+Note, the screenshots below may vary in themes and UI, but the layout is generally the same.

-1. Find the route you wish to take a clip from on https://my.comma.ai.
+1. Find the route you wish to take a clip from from Comma Connect at https://connect.comma.ai.
 2. Find the starting seconds value.
 The route's timeline will have a widget below your cursor that's "segment number, local time".
 Segments are made every minute.
 So scrub it, and do a little mental arithmetic to get the starting second.
 I usually do "60 \* segment number + offset" as my mental calculation.
 Edit the starting second in the `scratch_run.sh` file to this value.
    - Sample: <img width="282" alt="Screen Shot 2022-09-06 at 11 56 10 PM" src="https://user-images.githubusercontent.com/5363/188816664-6e1cd8e3-a363-4653-85da-a03332e39c13.png">
    - In this example, the starting second would be at least 6 \* 30 = 180 seconds.